Protocarnivorous plant: Flypaper traps

 The glandular hairs on the calyx of plants of the genus Plumbago have been proposed as a potential carnivorous adaptation.
-While these calyxes have long been considered as a seed dispersal mechanism, many researchers have noted the entrapment of numerous ants and other small insects on the species Plumbago auriculata, Plumbago europa, Plumbago indica, and Plumbago zeylanica.
+While these calyxes have long been considered as a seed dispersal mechanism, many researchers have noted the entrapment of numerous ants and other small insects on the species Plumbago auriculata, Plumbago europea, Plumbago indica, and Plumbago zeylanica.
 Studies on P. auriculata and P. indica detected potential protease activity from these glands, but were inconsistent in detecting it.
 Energy-dispersive X-ray spectroscopy spectra of the glands on P. auriculata and P. zeylanica found that the glandular secretions were composed mainly of the elements C, O, Si, Mg, and Al. One such species, P. europaea, has also been noted to kill small birds by covering them in sticky calyxes, causing them to be unable to fly and subsequently die.
 A similar sticky-seed killing mechanism has been studied Pisonia grandis, but was concluded to not be a carnivorous adaptation.

 Roridula has a more complex relationship with its prey.
 The plants in this genus produce sticky leaves with resin-tipped glands that look similar to those of larger Drosera.
 However, the resin, unlike mucilage, is unable to carry digestive enzymes.
 Therefore, Roridula species do not directly benefit from the insects they catch.
 Instead, they form a mutualistic symbiosis with species of assassin bugs that eat the trapped insects.
 The plant benefits from the nutrients in the bugs' feces.

 Likewise, the sticky, modified bracts of passion flowers of the section Dysosmia have notable glandular bracts that surround flowers and forming fruit.
 While this has long been discussed as a defense mechanism, studies of Passiflora foetida have investigated them for potential carnivorous abilities.
 A 1995 paper published in the Journal of Biosciences detailed the evidence that the glandular bracts played a distinct role in defense of the flower and were also capable of digesting captured prey and absorbing the nutrients.
 Various authors have questioned the methods and conclusions of this paper.
 Further studies using on the glandular bracts using histochemical tests have confirmed the presence of enzymes in both Passiflora foetida and Passiflora sublanceolata.